Readers are referred to the cautionary notes regarding Forward-looking information at the end of this release

 About Cangene Corporation

 Cangene is one of Canada’s largest and earliest biopharmaceutical companies.
 It was founded in 1984 and is headquartered in Winnipeg, Manitoba.
-Cangene has approximately 800 employees in six locations across North America and its products are sold worldwide.
-It operates manufacturing facilities in Winnipeg, Manitoba and Baltimore, Maryland where it produces its own products and undertakes contract manufacturing for a number of companies.
+Cangene has approximately 700 employees in eight locations across North America and its products are sold worldwide.
+It operates three large manufacturing facilities – two in Winnipeg, Manitoba and one in Baltimore, Maryland – where it produces its own products and undertakes contract manufacturing for a number of companies.
 Cangene operates three U.S. and one Canadian plasma-collection facilities branded as Cangene Plasma Resources (http://www.cangeneplasma.com/).
 In addition, it has a regulatory affairs, sales and corporate communications office in Toronto, Ontario.

 Forward-looking and risk information